Hokkaidosunny/build-my-package/README.md

 # build-my-package

-Help you to build 3 types of module
+Help you to build 3 types of module, support js and ts.

 ## Install